cufyorg-archive/framework/web/cufy.beans.md

 ```

 - A bean for a non-bean instance (fields should be annotated):

 ```java
     Bean.forInstance(theInstance);
 ```

-- You can override the key (default is a string of field's name) and the type of the property.
+- You can override the key (default is a string of field's name) and the type of the property:

 ```java
     @Property(key = @MetaObject("newKey"), type = @MetaClazz(Integer.class))
     int ex_property;
 ```

-...